Online coloring of short interval graphs and two-count interval graphs: Online coloring of 2-count interval graphs

 \subsection{Unknown interval representation}

-We show that $\two_+\geq \frac{5}{2}$ by showing that for every positive integer $k$, there is a strategy which forces $5k$ colors on a 2-count interval graph of clique number at most $2k$ with interval lengths in $\{1,4\}$. \begin{theorem} $\two_+\geq \frac{5}{2}$ \end{theorem}
+We show that for every positive integer $k$, there is a strategy that forces $5k-1$ colors on a 2-count interval graph of clique number at most $2k$. \begin{theorem} There is no online algorithm that uses less than $\lfloor(5\omega-1)/2\rfloor$ colors on any 2-count interval graph of clique number at most $\omega$. \end{theorem}

 \begin{proof} Let $k$ be a positive integer.
-We construct a strategy forcing $5k$ colors on a 2-count interval graph of clique number at most $2k$ with interval lengths in $\{1,4\}$.
+We present a strategy that forces $5k-1$ colors on a 2-count interval graph of clique number at most $2k$.
+By Theorem \ref{mic}, there is a $\langle k,2,-1,3.1\rangle$-strategy $\B_k$ which constructs a unit-interval graph.
+Let $m=\binom{6k}{2k}+2$ and $n=m\binom{10k}{4k}+1$.
+The strategy consists of two phases.

-We play the strategy $\CS\langle{k\rangle})$ forcing $2k-1$ colors on a unit-interval graph of clique number $k$.
-Moreover, this strategy results in a graph with unit-interval representation that can be properly contained in an interval of length $3+\epsilon$ for any $\epsilon>0$.